Nippers Volunteer Roles

 • This is for one person each day of the nippers program

-• Collect the tub of wet bright orange water safety rashies from the admin tent at the end of session
+• Collect the tub of wet, bright orange, water safety rashies from the admin tent at the end of session

 Final Day Washing

-• Collect all Water Safety rashies, Age Manager tops, coloured caps from all age groups and other miscellaneous items that need washing
+• Collect ALL Water Safety rashies, Age Manager tops, coloured caps from all age groups and other miscellaneous items that need washing

-• Wash that day, line dry and return the following day to the club residence (Corner The Cranny and Ritchie Ave, Cape Woolamai)
+• Wash that day, line dry and return the following day to the club residence by TBC

 Medium involvement